 Although there are no official sources to verify the news, I have decided not to take things for granted.
 With some creativity on my work schedule, I managed to find some time to fly to Iran for, potentially, my last Saha Air B707 ride!

 This time, I took Emirates from Dubai to Tehran.
 Overnight in Tehran, then fly a roundtrip on The B707 from Tehran to Mashhad and back.
 The next day I will fly with Mahan Air to Mashhad to join my return flight of Iran Aseman B727 to Dubai.
 I was in Iran for a total of just under 48 hours.

-At 4pm, we went to Terminal 4, the Saha Air flight opened check-in 1 hour 35 minutes prior to departure at 5:35pm.
+At 4pm, we went to Terminal 4; Saha Air opened check-in 1 hour and 35 minutes prior to departure at 5:35pm.
 Luckily we were able to secure some good seats in front of the wing!

-Photo of Saha Air’s Boarding pass.
-They use a sticker system for seat assignment.
-The same as my first flight with them 9 years ago.
+The Saha Air Boarding Pass.
+They use a sticker system for seat assignment; this has not changed since my first flight with them, 9 years ago.
 No name/ID check was conducted at check-in.